 Guys Mills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Guys Mills is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Guys Mills who work in office and administrative support (10.94%), sales jobs (10.94%), and teaching (10.94%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.67% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 21.67% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Guys Mills is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Guys Mills doesn't have a public transportation system that people use for their commute.
+Guys Mills is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Guys Mills in 2022 was $19,727, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $78,908 for a family of four.
 However, Guys Mills contains both very wealthy and poor people as well.